tomvandeneede/palette2-plugin-extracolor/README.md

 This is not warranted nor covered by any warranties by Mosaic Manufacturing and I have no Affiliation with them but for the fact I own and love their Palette2.

-In order for this to work, your printer must support the following GCODE(s) M220 Sxxx   ;XXX Speed in PCT.
+In order for this to work, your printer must support the following GCODE(s) M220 and M117

-## Installing
+# Installing
 On your OctoPrint server,
 1) Uninstall the original "Palette2 Plugin"
 2) Reboot Octoprint
 3) Manually install this plugin via the Plugin Manager using the following URL:
 `https://github.com/skellatore/palette2-plugin/archive/master.zip`
-4) Ensure version contains "1.2.0-p2pp-beta"
+4) Ensure version contains "1.2.0-P2PP-RC1"

 Test it out :)

+# Known issues
+On Load before a print is starting the status display and variable values are a bit busted.

 ## Authors

 [Mosaic Manufacturing Ltd.](https://www.mosaicmfg.com/)

-Minor Modifications: Tim Brookman
+Tim Brookman - Minor Modifications

 ## License